sriramlab/OrientAGraph/example/arctic-data/README.md

     &> orientagraph-mlno0-arctic-data-k5000-seed12345.log
 ```

-Step 3: Look at the results.
+Step 3: Visualize the results.
 -------
-First, create a poporder file for the visualization.
+To visualize the residuals, you will need to create a poporder file.
 ```
 gzcat ArcticData.txt.gz | head -n1 | sed 's/ /\n/g' > poporder.txt
 ```

-Second, start `R`.
+Then, you will need to start `R`.

-Third, type
+The following commands can be used in R
 ```
 source("../../src/plotting_funcs.R")
 plot_tree("orientagraph-default-arctic-data-k5000-seed12345")
 plot_resid("orientagraph-default-arctic-data-k5000-seed12345", "poporder.txt")
 ```
-and repeat for the outputs.
+and repeated for the output without MLNO.

 <p align="center">
 <img src="orientagraph-default.png" style="width:250px;"/>